Diwali is a festival, which brings a

 Satyabhama to fight with Narakasur and himself became the charioteer of

-Satyabhama beheaded Narakasur on the day previous to Narak Chaturdashi
+Satyabhama beheaded Narakasur on a day before to Narak Chaturdashi and

-and released the imprisoned ladies from Narakasur's harem and also
+released the imprisoned ladies from Narakasur's harem and also recovered

-save all those imprisoned ladies from embarrassment Lord Krishna
+In order to save all those imprisoned ladies from embarrassment Lord

-accepted them all as His wives.
+Krishna accepted them all as his wives.
 As a symbol of the victory over

-Narakasur Lord Krishna smeared His forehead with the demon king's blood.
+Narakasur, Lord Krishna smeared his forehead with this demon king's

-Then Lord Krishna returned home with His new wives early morning of the
+blood.
+Then Lord Krishna returned home with his new wives early morning

-Narak Chaturdashi day.
-The womenfolk massaged scented oil to His body
+of the Narak Chaturdashi day.
+The womenfolk massaged scented oil to his

-and gave him a good bath to wash away the filth from his body.
-Since
+body and gave him a good bath to wash away the filth from his body.

 Another legend is about King Bali, who was king of the nether world.